rajarshisamaddar/CSI-23/Week 3/README.md

 11. Understanding context and its practical application. ✅
 12. The basic life cycle of the UseContext API. ✅
 13. Introduction to SetInterval and Syntax. ✅
+14. Learned lifting the state up in react. ✅

 #### © to [Rajarshi Samaddar](https://www.linkedin.com/in/rajarshisamaddar/)